You can go shopping without money!

 Herbs: Cullinary & medicinal; fresh & dried.
 Basil, horehound, echinacea, dill,

-tansy, oregano, marjoram, sage, feverfew, parsley, peppermint, cilantro and others.
+tansy, oregano, marjoram, sage, feverfew, parsley, peppermint, spearmint, cilantro and others.

 Garlic: Scapes (June & July), bulbs (July thru December); garlic grass (spring